 [Brackets] enclose editorial explanations.
-Small $\cdot dots \cdot enclose material that has been added, but can be read as though it were part of the original text.
+Small $\cdot dots \cdot$ enclose material that has been added, but can be read as though it were part of the original text.
 Occasional •bullets, and also indenting of passages that are not quotations, are meant as aids to grasping the structure of a sentence or a thought.
-Four ellipses . . . . indicate the omission of a brief passage that seems to present more difficulty than it is worth or (more often) that purely repeats what has already been said.$
+Every four-point ellipsis indicates the omission of a brief passage that seems to present more difficulty than it is worth.-The division into numbered sections is Locke's.